Heart valve surgery is used to repair or replace diseased heart valves.

 It is very important to take steps to prevent valve infections.
 You may need to take antibiotics before dental work and other invasive procedures.

 The average hospital stay is 5 - 7 days.
+The nurse will tell you how to care for yourself at home.
 Complete recovery will take a few weeks to several months, depending on your health before surgery.

 The success rate of heart valve surgery is high.
 The operation can relieve your symptoms and prolong your life.